BwithE/playbooks/README.md

 # Playbooks

 # Description
-Each script will build out the proper syntax for the command.
+Each script; being `.pb`; will build out the proper syntax for the command.

 # Usage
 ```bash nc.pb```